Marathon Motor Works: Museum and Building

 On the National Register of Historic Places, the preserved building has a museum and shops.
 Although only nine Marathons are known to have survived, five of these are currently in the Marathon building's museum.In 2008, a mystery novel called The Marathon Murders was published by Nashville author Chester Campbell.
 Although the murder itself is fictional, the book uses the documented disagreements and possible dishonesty among the board and executives to provide a plausible motive.

 The Marathon Motor Works building houses an antique store called Antique Archaeology (the business at the center of the television series American Pickers).

+Marathon Music Works is a mid-sized music venue & event space located in Marathon Village.
+The venue's name was selected through a local community process.
+Residents of Nashville submitted their ideas and the chosen name pays tribute to the building's previous use as Marathon Motor Works.